Gabriel-Castiglia/_caesar_cipher_/README.md

 Credits and Acknowledgments
 This project is inspired by and based upon concepts introduced in "Invent Your Own Computer Games with Python" by Al Sweigart.
 While the original book presents a foundation for creating simple games and projects including a basic version of the Caesar Cipher, our implementation has been extended to include a wider range of characters and a more user-friendly interactive interface.

-We express our gratitude to Al Sweigart for the educational content provided in his book, which has been instrumental in the development of this project.
-It is important to note that while our project is based on the principles outlined in his book, our implementation includes modifications and enhancements to meet our specific objectives.
+My gratitude to Al Sweigart for the educational content provided in his book, which has been instrumental in the development of this project.

 License
 This project is open-sourced under the MIT License.
 See the LICENSE file for more details.